Proudly Serving Dallas-Fort Worth and Surrounding Areas

-If you’re shopping around for a new home, it’s important to have it inspected to check for water damage and other problems.
-There are certain things you can check for on your own but it’s a good idea to have a professional home inspector conduct a thorough search for signs of damage caused by water.
+If you're shopping around for a new home, it's important to have it inspected to check for water damage and other problems.
+You can check for certain things on your own, but it's a good idea to have a professional home inspector conduct a thorough search for signs of damage caused by water.

 The following are the most common signs of water or moisture damage in homes.

 Stains and spots on the ceilings and near the top of walls can indicate that water has caused damage.
 These areas usually have a black, brown, or yellow color.
 In some cases, these spots and stains might be hard to notice.

 When inspecting a home you want to buy, check the paint in these areas.
 If it seems newer, it can mean that the current owners are trying to conceal the damage.
 If you see stains or spots, ask the owners about any leaks or other problems they have had with the home.

 One of the easiest ways to determine that a home has water damage is by seeing mold or mildew.
 Keep in mind that mold can grow inside walls, too, so use your nose as well.
 If you detect a strong mold or mildew smell, it can indicate damage from excessive moisture or water.

 Mold can cause health issues, so be cautious about buying a home that has a mold problem.
 Before moving in, you'll need to ensure any mold growth is thoroughly removed.